qkzk/fm/development.md

 - [x] FIX: crash without config files.
 Save default config while building, include them in code.
 - [ ] BUG: preview can stop and display "preview as empty"
+- [ ] BUG: status.index should be replaced by a bool instead of usize.

 ## TODO